The following are just notes from Mr.. Gottfredson's

 The feasting and talk lasted all day.
 Murdock and Tabby exchanged a few simple gifts.
 The leaders then went across the street to an upstairs room in Murdock’s home where a peace pipe was smoked and a treaty of friendship was signed.
 Chief Tabby signed his name and the six sub-chiefs made their marks.

-This peace agreement ended the fighting between the settlers in Heber Valley and the Northern Ute people.
-It was one of the first agreements in a series of peace pacts made between Mormon settlers and Ute leaders that lead to the eventual end of the Black Hawk War.
+This peace agreement ended the fighting between the settlers in Heber Valley and the Northern Timpanogos people.
+It was one of the first agreements in a series of peace pacts made between Mormon settlers and Timpanogos leaders that lead to the eventual end of the Black Hawk War.